The month is over. The text on the page is substantially complete. Pictures are in progress.

 I was experiencing stomach cramps and requested a pit stop at Sebaco.
 We stopped at a station.
 I was alarmed at the line-up for the store but the line-up was for the ATM inside so we could bypass it.
 Good news.
 Inside it was bad news, however.
 The security guard said there was no water.
 The bathrooms were locked.
 “Go out back”.
 That normally wouldn’t be a problem if the solution was going to be a stand-up job, so to speak.
 But it wasn’t.
 There were grease pits out back and a big water tank.
 I found a handy mop bucket and hid behind the tank.
 Hate to do that to anybody, but a least everything was in the bucket and with the cramps there wasn’t much in the way of solid material for whoever had to deal with the bucket.
 A boy scout is resourceful, especially when desperate.

 We stopped at a ferreteria (hardware store) in Sebaco and Henry bought an abrasive disc.
-In Matagalpa we stopped at another ferreteria where they loaded sewer pipes, Byron bought some saw blades we didn’t have time to buy in Masaya and I found a working bathroom.
+In Matagalpa we stopped at another ferreteria where they loaded sewer pipes, Byron bought some saw blades we hadn’t had time to buy in Masaya and I found a working bathroom.

 I took some Robax pills and an anti-diarrheal pill, washed my clothes, took a shower and was asleep by 9:30.